2004shashwat17/Vahan-Sewak/README.md

 ---

-**Vahan Sewak** - Your trusted vehicle assistance partner in Delhi NCR!
+**Vahan Sewak** - Your trusted vehicle assistance partner across India!
 =======

 # Vahan-Sewak
 Vahan Sewak aims to be India’s 24/7 nationwide roadside assistance platform — connecting stranded vehicle owners with verified mechanics, towing partners, and part suppliers through a single mobile application.
 The mission: “No Indian should ever be standed on the road without reliable help.”